Tia - Designing an AI powered chat to find top candidates for high volume hiring

 I designed end-to-end interaction and visual design of the product, from initial concept to MVP.

-The machine learning team had an early prototype, and I refined and defined the full interaction model, visual design, and overall experience.
+Had an early prototype, and I refined and defined the full interaction model, visual design, and overall experience.

 Surfacing answers to questions like “Why is this candidate the best fit?”, improving their efficiency and understanding of their candidate pool.